 Who would you rather hire?
 Someone who just finished their babysitting course and has never actually watched children before, or someone with 5 years of experience?

-They also likely know some more specialized skills that not every babysitter has, like how to change diapers or warm up a bottle and feed a baby (See our baby care tips here).
+They also likely hold more specialized skills that not every babysitter has, like how to change diapers or warm up a bottle and feed a baby (See more baby care tips here).

 So if you're an experienced babysitter, expect to charge a bit more.
 All of that knowledge and previous experience is definitely worth something!
 Parents with infants will especially pay a premium for the peace of mind and expertise that a more seasoned babysitter can offer.

 If you're not an experienced babysitter, don't worry!
 Not every parent is looking for the world's most qualified sitter.
 Parents with older children who are well-behaved might just be in the market for a cheaper babysitter and don't need someone so experienced.

 See our absolute beginners guide: How to start babysitting with no experience.

 If you've ever worked at a daycare or school, be sure to list childcare experience on your babysitting resume!
 Even if it was volunteer work, it's still valuable experience that you've gained while working with children.
 You can also include looking after younger siblings too!

 Every piece of training that you've gone through to improve your babysitting skills should be taken into account when you're working out your rate.

 You paid money and spent the time to attend a class and you've come out of it with specialized skills that add to your value as a babysitter.

 CPR and First Aid Certification are the first types of qualifications that you should look to get as a babysitter.
 It will train you in how to deal with most urgent medical situations that could arise while you're babysitting.
 Not every babysitter has CPR or First Aid Training, and those who do can really offer some extra peace of mind to parents that their children are in good hands.